Why use Secondary Sources?

 4. Journals and journal articles will provide more in-depth analysis

 Journals and journal articles contain current scholarly opinion and analysis on your topic.
 Academics or practitioners who have expertise in specific areas of law usually write journal articles.
 It is important to distinguish between literature in 'academic' journals and 'industry' literature.
-See the Journals & Journal Articles pages for further details.
+See the Journals & Journal Articles tabs for further details.